nillebco/rt-voice-assistant/README.md

 ### web application

-The rt-voice-assistant folder contains a web application (in React) showing how the VAD works in the browser.
+The `sample-web-client` folder contains a web application (in React) showing how the VAD works in the browser.
 It will call the API to transform the voice recording into another voice recording.

 ## Requirements